-Accurate troubleshooting requires basic gauges: a vacuum gauge pressure gauges, a flow meter, and a temperature gauge.
+Accurate troubleshooting requires basic gauges; a vacuum gauge to test conditions at the pump inlet, pressure gauges (one high and one low) to test pump pressure and relief valve settings, a flow meter to test pump output, and a temperature gauge to check oil temperatures.
 Always take readings at normal operating speeds and oil temperatures.
 It is both ineffective and potentially dangerous to attempt repair of hydraulic equipment without the correct test gauges.

 The vacuum gauge should be plumbed into the inlet line at the pump port.
-A vacuum reading at normal engine operating speed greater than 5 in.Hg. indicates a restriction which could lead to cavitation damage.
+A vacuum reading at normal engine operating speed greater than 5 Hg in. indicates a restriction which could lead to cavitation damage.
 Inspect the hose, strainer, shut-off valve, and breather for the source of the restriction.

-When using pressure gauges to test system pressures always start with a high pressure gauge (0-5,000 PSI) and switch to a low pressure gauge (0-500 PSI) only after confirming that the pressure is within its range.
-Pressure gauges can be used to adjust system relief valves, determine neutral system pressure, or diagnose pump-related problems.
+When using pressure gauges to test system pressures always start with a high pressure gauge (0-5000 psi) and switch to a low pressure gauge only after confirming that the pressure is within its range.
+Pressure gauges can be used to adjust system relief valves, determine neutral system pressure, or diagnose pumprelated problems.